 EVENTSIndoor and outdoor ticketed and seated events—such as live sports, theater arts, and musical performances—may open up to 35% capacity (indoor) and up to 50% capacity (outdoor), provided that the venue has an approved health and safety plan and the State’s social distancing guidelines can be maintained.
 Indoor private events—such as meetings, conventions, and receptions—may resume with up to 150 attendees.
 These events must have assigned seating and attendees must provide proof of vaccination or a negative COVID-19 test.
 Outdoor private events for up to 300 people may also resume, provided they follow the same guidelines.

 San Francisco International Airport (SFO) and Transportation

-As San Francisco and the rest of the Bay Area slowly reopen, the San Francisco International Airport (SFO) are looking to welcome visitors back and ensure that the safety and health of passengers is their top priority.
+As San Francisco and the rest of the Bay Area reopens, the San Francisco International Airport (SFO) is looking to welcome visitors back and ensure that the safety and health of passengers is their top priority.
 In an effort to ensure that passengers feel comfortable traveling and workers safe, SFO continues to enhance the airport and their cleaning procedures.
 They have implemented the following health protocols:

 - Everyone must wear a mask or facial covering while at SFO.

 - Physical Distancing practices are in effect at the Airport.
 Please keep at least 6 feet between yourself and others.
 To help maintain proper spacing, we’ve installed markers in queuing and seating areas.